October 2025 Hamas raid in Khan Yunis: Raid

-The raid began before dawn, reportedly during Fajr prayers, with Asharq Al-Awsat reporting that witnesses said around 250 Hamas gunmen stormed residences in the al-Mujaida Quarter.
+The raid began before dawn, reportedly during Fajr prayers, with Asharq Al-Awsat reporting that witnesses said around 250 Hamas gunmen stormed residences in the Mujaida Quarter.
 However, the BBC reported that local accounts described 50 Hamas gunmen participating in the assault.
-Giving yet another number, The New York Times reported that roughly 100 gunmen participated.
+Giving yet another number, The New York Times (NYT) reported that roughly 100 gunmen participated.
 Residents of Khan Yunis said the raid was targeting clan members who had participated in the September killings.
 Hamas said it was targeting clan members accused of collaboration with Israel.

-The Times of Israel, citing al-Astal, instead described the raid as having taken place in the al-Mawasi area, adjacent to Khan Yunis.
+The Times of Israel, citing al-Astal, instead described the raid as having taken place in the al-Mawasi area, adjacent to Khan Yunis in Rafah.

-According to local accounts, the Hamas operatives initially killed five al-Mujaida clan members when they arrived in the neighborhood, but the clan fought back, sparking hours-long clashes with heavy gunfire.
+According to local accounts, the Hamas operatives initially killed five al-Mujaida clansmen when they arrived in the neighbourhood, but the clan fought back, sparking hours-long clashes with heavy gunfire.
 During the clashes, 11 Hamas operatives were reportedly killed by the clan and their bodies were dragged through the streets.
 Unverified videos circulating online show several bloodied bodies in military fatigues apparently belonging to Hamas' Arrow Unit.
-Another videoclip showed bursts of gunfire and an RPG hitting a residential building in the al-Mujaida Quarter.
-Hamas said two of their fighters died in the clashes with the al-Mujaida clan.
+Another videoclip showed bursts of gunfire and an RPG hitting a residential building in the Mujaida Quarter.
+Hamas said two of their fighters died in the clashes with the Mujaida clan.

-According to al-Astal, CSF operatives arrived on the scene to defend the al-Mujaida clan, and "thwarted" the Hamas raid with assistance from IDF air support.
-He said 11 Hamas operatives were killed, one clan member was killed, and no CSF operatives were killed.
+According to al-Astal, CTSF operatives arrived on the scene to defend the Mujaida clan, and "thwarted" the Hamas raid with assistance from IDF air support.
+He said 11 Hamas operatives were killed, one clan member was killed, and no CTSF operatives were killed.
 Per al-Astal's account, this would be the first case of a Hamas attack inside Gaza being repelled by a Palestinian armed group, albeit with IDF assistance.